dojo/docs/dojo/windowUnloaded.rst

 .. contents::
    :depth: 2

 Signal fired by impending window destruction.
+Favor using `dojo.addOnWindowUnload <dojo/addOnWindowUnload>`_ instead of this method directly.

 ============